What is a Guide Dog?

 - The type and degree of your vision impairment.

-- Your lifestyle and regular commitments (such as work, study, activities).
+- Your lifestyle and regular commitments (such as work, study, social activities).

 - Your general health and activity levels.